-This is a full time position, weekends are required.
+This is a full time position, weekends may required.
 There are no part time or per diem shifts available.

 A Direct Care Worker is a role model and is responsible for the care, welfare, safety and security of young people.
 The nature of the care varies depending on the young person’s needs.
 The work involves physical care and custody, guidance in personal hygiene, work and study habits, and social, spiritual and recreational activities.